coddelin/docs-v8-JsEngine/features/weak-references.md

   - ES2021
   - io19
   - Node.js 14
-description: 'Weak references and finalizers are coming to JavaScript!
-This article explains the new functionality.'
+description: "Weak references and finalizers are coming to JavaScript!
+This article explains the new functionality."
-tweet: '1148603966848151553'
+tweet: "1148603966848151553"
 ---
 Generally, references to objects are _strongly held_ in JavaScript, meaning that as long you have a reference to the object, it won’t be garbage-collected.